nichiesystems/uswdocs/src/faq/android/en/about/how-scurdex-wallet-works.md

-# How unstoppable wallet works?
+# How Scurdex wallet works?

-Unstoppable engineered to work outside the traditional finance layer and acts as a Swiss knife to the world of cryptocurrencies and decentralized finance ecosystem.
+Scurdex engineered to work outside the traditional finance layer and acts as a Swiss knife to the world of cryptocurrencies and decentralized finance ecosystem.

 It's a direct door to the world of cryptocurrency without any gatekeepers.